-Pico del Veleta is a high mountain pass at an elevation of 3,369 metres (11,053ft) above the sea level, located in Sierra Nevada, a mountain range in the region of Andalusia, provinces of Granada and Almería in Spain.
-It's one of the highest mountain roads of Europe.
+Pico del Veleta is a high mountain peak at an elevation of 3.369m (11,053ft) above the sea level, located in the region of Andalusia, in Spain.
+It's one of the highest roads of Europe.
 At an altitude of some 3,000m road conditions become significantly worse.

 Tucked away on the boundary of Granada and Almeria provinces, the access road to the summit is 13.3km (8.26 miles) long starting at Sierra Nevada ski resort.
 It is mostly paved.
 Only the last meters are unpaved.
 The road was built after the creation of the Sierra Nevada National Park.
 In 1999, the road was closed to general traffic beyond Hoya de la Mora, just above the ski station.
 However, the road is still used by ski station employees, national park rangers, cyclists and walkers, and there is also a microbus service that takes hikers up to Posiciones del Veleta, a viewpoint at 3.100 metres above sea level.
 At 2,600m a barrier represents the end for public motor traffic.
 The road conditions up to this barrier are excellent as the entire route from Granada was newly asphalted in late summer 2007 and thus provide a paradise for road bikers.
 Behind the barrier the conditions significantly become worse.
 Pot holes and rock slides do not significantly impede on the ascent but constitute problems on downhill ride.
 At an altitude of some 3,000m road conditions become significantly worse.
 The altimeter shows 3.267m when the road conditions do no longer allow to ride the route with a race bike.
 Thus, you have to push your bicycle the last 900m.
 On last 10m you even have to shoulder the bike.
 The road ends at approximately 10 metres below the summit and it’s the highest paved road in Europe.